-The Youth Tour, which the National Rural Electric Cooperative Association (NRECA) coordinates, brings together nearly 1,500 students from 44 states.
+The Youth Tour, coordinated by the National Rural Electric Cooperative Association (NRECA), brings together nearly 1,500 students from 44 states.
 It's an opportunity for students to learn about electric cooperatives and experience how the American government system works.
 It's also a chance to meet other youth from rural America.

 Students are eligible for a trip to Washington, D.C., the year after they attend Youth Energy Camp.
 Both Youth Energy Camp and the Youth Tour of Washington, D.C., are paid for by electric co-ops.
 The cost for each Wyrulec student to attend Youth Energy Camp is paid out of the interest accumulated from Wyrulec's unclaimed capital credits account.
 The cost of the Youth Tour is paid either by the Wyoming Rural Electric Association, the Nebraska Rural Electric Association or, in some cases, by Wyrulec Company.
 When Wyrulec Company pays for the D.C. trip, these funds, too, are thanks to the interest earned from unclaimed capital credits.

 For more information on the NRECA Youth Tour please visit: http://www.youthtour.coop